 A lot of MD 500 look-a-likes.

-Dominic Santini, from the same show, almost certainly got more than five in WW 2.
+Dominic Santini almost certainly got more than five in WW 2.

 The Blackadder Goes Forth incarnation of Lord Flashheart is a parody of the trope.